adjtomo/pyatoa/docs/storage.rst

             station: BFZ

-To access the actual data array of the adjoint source, which is stored in two column format, where the first column is time, and the second column is amplitude
+The actual data array of the adjoint source is also stored here in two column format (time, amplitude):

 .. code:: python